 - Histologically-confirmed B-cell non-Hodgkin's lymphoma (Mantle Cell Lymphoma,Follicular Lymphoma, Small Lymphocytic Lymphoma/Chronic Lymphocytic Leukemia, Marginal Zone Lymphoma, Diffuse Large B-cell Lymphoma, and Lymphoplasmacytic Lymphoma)

-- Must have relapsed or refractory disease after 2 but not more than 4 prior lines of therapy; 1 line of therapy is allowed, if it included an autologous stem cell transplant and at least 12 weeks have elapsed from Day 0.
+- Must have relapsed or refractory disease after 2 or more prior lines of therapy; 1 line of therapy is allowed, if it included an autologous stem cell transplant and at least 12 weeks have elapsed from Day 0.
 A line of therapy is defined as a course of therapy that is not interrupted by progressive disease.